mattermost/mattermost-developer-documentation/site/content/contribute/more-info/webapp/e2e-testing.md

 Use `camelCase` when assigning to `data-testid` or element ID.
 Also, watch out for potential breaking changes in the snapshot from [unit testing]({{<ref "/contribute/more-info/webapp/unit-testing">}}).
 Run `make test` to see if all unit tests are passing, and run `npm run updatesnapshot` or `npm run test -- -u` if necessary to update snapshot tests.
 {{</note>}}

 Now, inside the body of the `it` block , we will write in code the "Steps" part of the E2E issue.
-The following steps and code are from {{<newtabref href="https://github.com/mattermost/mattermost-server/issues/18184" title=`Write Webapp E2E with Cypress: "MM-T642 Attachment does not collapse" #18184`>}}.
+The following steps and code are from {{<newtabref href="https://github.com/mattermost/mattermost-server/issues/18184" title=`Write Web App E2E with Cypress: "MM-T642 Attachment does not collapse" #18184`>}}.
 Check out the complete file at: {{<newtabref href="https://github.com/mattermost/mattermost-webapp/pull/11231/files" title="`attachment_does_not_collapse_spec.ts`">}}.

   * **Create an incoming webhook and send it through POST with attachment**:
     ```javascript